ASG9000/ffs-script/README.md

 * To filter use `filter` or `reject`.
 * To take multiple items and create one new item, use `reduce`.
 Just remember to define the starting data, for returning a list your starting data will probably be an empty object, e.g. `reduce(mergeLeft, {})` which will take a list of objects and merge them into a single object.
 * To print output use `log`.
 * To format a string use `format`.
+See the Star Wars API example.
 * Mathematical and logical operators don't exist, use the function that corresponds to them, e.g. `or(X)`, `equals(0)` etc.
 * To handle promises use `do([returnsPromise, then(do([a, b]))])` or `do([returnsPromise, then(a), then(b)])` where `returnsPromise` is an imaginary function which returns a promise.
 * To handle rejected promises use `otherwise` instead of `then`.
 See the Star Wars API example.
 * To define conditions use `cond`.  `cond` takes a list of lists, the lists should have two entries, the first a condition and the second an expression to execute if the condition is true.
 See the fizzbuzz example.
 You should generally prefer the pattern matching of folktale over loosely defined `cond` statements, since the pattern matching forces you to handle every case -- see the use of the Result type in the Star Wars API example.
 * To spread the input out across multiple executions use `juxt`, see the Star Wars API example.
 * To perform multiple calculations and pass those values as arguments to a function use `converge`, see the Star Wars API example.
+* To add a property to an object use `assoc` or `assocPath`, see the Star Wars API example.
+* To access property values use `prop` or `path`, see the Star Wars API example.
+* To create _FFS Script_ friendly functions that take more than one argument you will need to use `curry`.
 * You can try out your code online in the [Ramda REPL](https://ramdajs.com/repl/?v=0.26.1#?).
 You can write _FFS Script_ style code for the most part, don't worry about using `R.` as a prefix.

 # Contributing

 Want to contribute?
 Great!
-The TO DO list (available on request) is as long your arm.
 All PRs gratefully recieved.

 License
 ----